 Barber Park has six pad areas located at the front of the park east of the Boise River rafting launch area.
 Three of these pads have the BBQ grills at them.
-The picnic shelter is located at the west end of the park off of the parking field.
+The picnic shelter is located at the west end of the park off of the parking field it has two BBQ grills.
 These areas are first come use areas.

 Picnic Pad with BBQ Picnic pad without BBQ Picnic Shelter

 |PLAYGROUND AND BASKETBALL COURT